sssssrrt01/cse15l-lab-reports/lab-report-5.md

 Command line used to run test: ```sh test2.sh``` Command line used to fix bug: ```vim Addition.java```, which opens the vim editor to edit the file, which is saved and closed with ```:wq```

-What to edit: The bug is a result of the wrong return value.
+What to edit: The bug is a result of the wrong object .
 Instead of returning the sum of the two numbers, the method just returns one of the input numbers!
 Instead of returning ```numberOne```, the file should return ```sum```.